gatsbyjs/gatsby/docs/blog/2018-07-31-docs-redesign/index.md

 ## Investigating other "excellent docs showcase" structures

 Here is a list of what we liked and didn’t like in docs with similar goals to ours.
-We looked at NextJS, ReactJS, Expo, Ghost, Drupal, WordPress, Joomla, Silver Stripe, Netlify, and Apollo.
+We looked at NextJS, React, Expo, Ghost, Drupal, WordPress, Joomla, Silver Stripe, Netlify, and Apollo.

 ### The goods: